rkgttr/generator-rkgttr/README.md

 [![Dependency Status](http://img.shields.io/david/rkgttr/generator-rkgttr.svg?style=flat-square)](https://david-dm.org/rkgttr/generator-rkgttr)
 > Static website generator using gulp, rollup, es6, scss, pug or assemble

+> ## Warning
+> **If you previously used a version prior to 1.0.3, and want to update to the latest version, you might need to `npm uninstall -g generator-rkgttr` before installing the new version.**

 # RKGTTR Frontend Setup

 This Yeoman generator will help you through the process of setting up static frontend projects.
 It includes: